3 First-Chapter Red Flags: How I Know Your Romance Novel Needs Developmental Editing

 Build your knowledge of romance writing concepts, such as romance novel plot structure and genre conventions.
 Also get grammar tips, plot ideas, and more.

-Every story must have external and internal conflict.
-External conflict comes from the world around your main characters, and internal conflict is rooted in your
+Table of Contents Every story must have external and internal conflict.
+External conflict comes from the world around your main characters, and internal conflict is

 I recently posted a list of fifty romance plot ideas to help you get inspired to write your next romance novel.
 Below are fifty more story